technical details:

 - other adults

-- (2.)
-Several gangsters, two of whom are listed by Maltin & Bann as Baldwin Cooke and Jack Hill,
+- (1.)
+Several additional gangsters, two of whom are listed by Maltin & Bann as Baldwin Cooke and Dick Gilbert, but they're not listed in the ledger.

 the locations: